 \section{Application to Asymptotically Schwarzschildian manifolds}

-As already mentioned in the Introduction, the $\ADM$ concept of mass is well-posed provided stronger asymptotic assumptions on the metric are fulfilled.
+As mentioned in the Introduction, the $\ADM$ concept of mass is well-defined only provided stronger asymptotic assumptions on the metric are fulfilled.
 If $(M,g)$ is the Schwarzschild of mass $\ma\geq 0$, the $\ADM$ mass coincide with $\ma$.
-As a consequence of the characterisation of isoperimetric sets obtained by Bray \cite{bray_penrose_1997}, it is not difficult to prove that also the Isoperimetric mass coincides with $\ma$.
-Since the volume and the perimeter of a set depends only on the $\CS^0$--character of the metric, it is then natural to ask whether in an Asymptotically Schwarzschildian manifold a Penrose inequality holds for $\ma$, and whether it coincides or not with the Isoperimetric mass.
+As a consequence of the characterisation of isoperimetric sets obtained by Bray \cite{bray_penroseinequalitygeneralrelativity_1997}, it is not difficult to prove that also the Isoperimetric mass coincides with $\ma$.
+Since the volume and the perimeter of a set depend only on the $\CS^0$-character of the metric, it is natural to ask whether a Penrose inequality holds for $\ma$ when the space is merely $\CS^0$-asymptotic to the Schwarzschild of mass $\ma$.
+A further question is whether $\ma$ coincides with the Isoperimetric mass in this case.